Walgreens Logo

 Walgreens Logo 1969

-The developers of the logo added a slogan that was supposed to express the new concept of the pharmacy chain.
-It was at the bottom and was reduced compared to the top row.
-The protruding stroke of the “g” from the word “Walgreens” divided the long phrase into two parts: on the left – “THE NATION’S,” on the right – “NAME FOR DRUG STORES.”
+The logo’s developers added a slogan to express the pharmacy chain’s new concept.
+It was at the bottom and smaller than the top row.
+The protruding stroke of the “g” from the word “Walgreens” divided the long phrase into two parts: on the left, “THE NATION’S,” on the right, “NAME FOR DRUG STORES.”
 All letters were black, capital, and bold.
 Italic was used for “NAME.”

 1981 – 1991